MK2112/nn-zero-to-hero-notes/G001 - Deep Dive into LLMs/G001 - Deep Dive into LLMs.md

 ><b>:question: Are these intermediate runs with the inferences really necessary?</b>
 >
 >It's a good practice to check in on the model's progress in capability, especially while training, to adapt to problems quickly.
 It's a way to ensure that the model is learning the right things, the researcher might get a feel on how the model starts to grasp correlations from the text, concepts from those correlations etc. This also helps identify issues early on and therefore cheaply. <b>It's a good practice to ensure that the model is learning the right things, and to catch any potential issues early on.
-Showing inference results every few steps helps significantly in achieveing this.</b><br><br>For example, look at the very first inference run:
+Showing inference results every few steps helps significantly in achieving this.</b><br><br>For example, look at the very first inference run:
 ><img src="./img/20_Inference_GPT-2.png" />
 Compare that to the result after $400$ steps:
 ><img src="./img/400_Inference_GPT-2.png" />